24 Sights in Versailles, France (with Map and Images)

 Show sight on map

-The Vase of Peace is a marble vase sculpted in 1684 by Jean-Baptiste Tuby.
+The Peace Vase is a marble vase sculpted in 1684 by Jean-Baptiste Tuby.
 Located on the terrace of the garden of Versailles, it faces the vase of war, sculpted by Antoine Coysevox.
-It celebrates the Treaties of Aachen and Nijmegen, which ensured peace between France, Spain and Holland.
+It celebrates the Treaties of Aachen and Nijmegen, which ensure peace between France, Spain and Holland.

 Wikipedia: Vase de la paix (FR)